Book – Never Split the Difference (Negotiating as If Your Life Depended on It)

-- Third, I want you to feel we are treating you fairly and stop us anywhere you feel otherwise and we’ll address that.
+- Third, I want you to feel we are treating you fairly and stop us anywhere you think otherwise, and we’ll address that.

-- Giving your counterpart the illusion of control by asking calibrated questions by asking for help is one of the most powerful tools for suspending unbelief.
+- Giving your counterpart the illusion of control by asking calibrated questions and asking for help is one of the most potent tools for suspending unbelief.

 - Change why questions into what and how.
-It makes the questions less accusatory and encourages the other person to think and talk expansively revealing useful information in the process.
+It makes the questions less accusatory and encourages the other person to think and talk expansively, revealing valuable information.

 Keep Your Emotions in Check –